emineugurlu/emineugurlu/README.md

 I’m not just a developer.
 I’m a thinker who builds with AI.

-💬 I don’t "write" code — I prompt, refine, and orchestrate it.
+💬 I don’t “write” code — I prompt, refine, and orchestrate it.
 💡 I let machines handle repetition while I focus on creativity.
-⚡ I believe coding is not labor — it's **strategy, clarity, and vision**.
+⚡ To me, coding is not labor — it’s **strategy, clarity, and vision**.

 ### 🧰 My AI Stack
-- GitHub Copilot as my keyboard sidekick
+- GitHub Copilot → my reflex
-- OpenAI APIs for reasoning and generation
+- OpenAI API → my logic engine
-- LangChain to make ideas dynamic
+- LangChain → my bridge from idea to execution

-> “I don’t compete with AI — I collaborate with it.
+> “I don’t compete with AI — I co-create with it.
 That’s my edge.”

 ---